abouyamourn/abouyamourn.github.io/_pages/research.md

 [Prospective Experiment for Reinforcement Learning on Demand Response in a Social Game Framework.](https://dl.acm.org/doi/abs/10.1145/3396851.3402365) 2020. (with Lucas Spangher, Akash Gokul, Manan Khattar, Joseph Palakapilly, Akaash Tawade, Alex Devonport, and Costas Spanos) In Proceedings of the Eleventh ACM International Conference on Future Energy Systems.

+**Under Review**

+Collusive and Adversarial Replication.

 **Papers in progress**

 [The Power of Prognosis: Informativeness-Weighted Covariate Balance Tests.](https://arxiv.org/abs/2205.10478) (with Clara Bicalho and Thad Dunning)

-Collusive and Adversarial Replication.

-Selective Experimentation and Stability Radii: What You Find Depends On Where You Look.
+Where To Experiment?
+A Discrete Optimization Method for Site Selection.

 Pre-Analysis Plans and External Validity (with Tak-Huen Chau).